Visit the Neues Museum with Bust of Nefertiti in Berlin

 Photography is not allowed in the room where Die Nofretete is on display.
 As a result, the crowds move on fairly fast making it easy to study the statue close up in more detail and fully appreciate its timeless beauty.

-Somewhat surprisingly, one of the best Ancient Egyptian collections in Germany is not in a major city.
+[Somewhat surprisingly, one of the best Ancient Egyptian collections in Germany is not in a major city.
 The Roemer-Pelizaeus Museum has one of the four best collections in the world on the Old Kingdom.
-It is in the small city Hildesheim near Hannover and famous for its UNESCO-listed Romanesque churches and large half-timbered buildings.
+It is in the small city of Hildesheim (near Hannover) and is more famous for its UNESCO-listed Romanesque churches and large half-timbered buildings.]

 The Museum of Prehistory and Early History in Berlin